xfischer/npgsql/edb_docs/docs/en_us/net_guide/using_plugins.rst

 `Using Plugins`:index:
 **********************

-EDB .Net driver plugins are introduced to support the enhanced capabilities for different data types, which are otherwise not available in .Net.
-The different plugins available support:
+EDB .Net driver plugins are introduced to support  enhanced capabilities for different data types that are otherwise not available in .Net.
+EnterpriseDB provides plugins that support:

 -  GeoJSON